T-ADevelopment/SwiftDental/README.md

 4. Open your OS Terminal

+5. Extract the zip file

-5. In the terminal CD to the SwiftDental folder (E.G cd /Users/user/SwiftDental)
+6. In the terminal CD to the SwiftDental folder (E.G cd /Users/user/SwiftDental)

-6. When in the folder in the terminal type ./vendor/bin/sail up
+7. When in the folder in the terminal type ./vendor/bin/sail up

-7. Press Enter.
+8. Press Enter.

-8. When Docker states that the container is running open your prefered browser
+9. When Docker states that the container is running open your prefered browser

-9. In the browser head to http://localhost:80 OR http://{Your Local IP Address}:80
+10. In the browser head to http://localhost:80 OR http://{Your Local IP Address}:80